maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 ***It's time for [You're doing it wrong][]!***, the yearly column where I criticize people's blog's CSS even though I'm not an authority on that subject![^1]

-[^1]: I'm inspired in part by the dear, departed podcast [Hypercritical](http://5by5.tv/hypercritical), which good-naturedly criticized all kinds of stuff with the hopes that things might improve!
+[^1]: I'm inspired in part by the dear, departed podcast [Hypercritical](http://5by5.tv/hypercritical), which good-naturedly criticized all kinds of stuff with the hopes that things might improve.
 I miss that show!
 [This drawing](http://davidgalletly.com/blog/2012/11/21/hypercritical-ends.html) is sweet as hell.

 [You're doing it wrong]: http://www.maxjacobson.net/tag/youre-doing-it-wrong